Undline/UndChain/Dev Notes/user_stories.md

 6. Partners need to be able to send out a at capacity message in order to tell the validators that they are busy and cannot accept any addition work at this time
 	- Why?
 There will be situations where the partner will not have the resources to take on additional demand from the network.
 		- Plus this gives us some realtime statistics of how loaded down the network is.
 Again leading to possibly creating new networks or shifting traffic to another domain.
+        - Need to create a cool down so we don't spam this to the validators constantly
 7. Partners can also send a sign off message in the event that they need to shutdown.
 	- Why?
 		- In the event of power failures.
 This wont stop the perception score from dropping, but it will prevent any additional utility requests from coming in and making it worse.